JDC1492/JDC1492/README.md

 ## I'm a Dog Dad, Developer, and Hobbyist Music Producer.

--👨🏾‍🎓 I'm a recent bootcamp Grad.
+- 👨🏾‍🎓 I'm a recent bootcamp Grad.
--👀 Currently Seeking employment as a Front-End, Back-End or even Full-Stack Developer.
+- 👀 Currently Seeking employment as a Front-End, Back-End or even Full-Stack Developer.
+- 🔭 I’m currently working on becoming a better devloper daily through studies and projects
+- 😄 Pronouns: He/Him
--👾 Fun Fact: I love to game when I get the chance to.
+- 👾 Fun Fact: I love to game when I get the chance to.
 I'm a huge fan of the RPG genre.
 One day I would love to be able to do some sort of scoring for a game.

 ### Social Media